Pete Alonso: 2025

 On November 3, 2025, Alonso opted out of his 2026 contract and became a free agent.

+Baltimore Orioles (2026–present)

+On December 11, 2025, Alonso signed a five-year, $155 million contract with the Baltimore Orioles.
+On September 15, 2026, Alonso hit his 300th career home run against his former team, the New York Mets.
+It was a game-tying home run at the top of the 9th inning with Alonso receiving a rare reverse curtain call from his former team's fans along with chants of "Fire Stearns."

 International career

 On August 17, 2022, Alonso announced that he would also join the United States national baseball team in the 2023 World Baseball Classic.
 Alonso went 2-for-14 across five games, most notably starting an eighth inning rally with a base hit against Venezuela in the quarterfinals, and later hitting an RBI single against Cuba in the semifinals.